Packing the largest trees in the tree packing conjecture: Introduction

 \begin{theorem} There exists a constant $\eps>0$ such that the following holds with $r=\eps n$ for all $n$.
 If ${T}_{n-r+1},\dots,{T}_{n}$ are trees with $|{T}_i|=i$ for each $n-r<i\leq n$, then ${T}_{n-r+1},\dots,{T}_{n}$ pack into $K_n$. \end{theorem}

 In particular, then, Bollob\'as's weak version of the tree packing conjecture is true.
 We have not attempted to optimise the value of $\eps$ in Theorem~\ref{theorem_treepacking}, and in several places there is the potential for improvement, particularly by randomising some embeddings which we do greedily.
 However, if $(1-o(1))n$ trees in the TPC are to be packed then it is more approachable to do this starting with the smallest trees, that is, to give an approximate version of the TPC without the degree bound in the versions quoted above (or, perhaps, as a next step, using a degree bound linear in $n$).
 Due to this, we present our methods without complicating them with any such optimisations.
 In the next section, we sketch our methods before outlining the rest of this paper.
+We note that our theorem above does not say anything meaningful about small fixed values of $n$, since packing $\eps n$ trees when $n\leq 1/\eps$ is trivial.